 Under our current corporate structure, we rely on dividend payments from Craftsman Wuxi to fund any cash and financing requirements we may have.
 Current PRC regulations permit the WFOE to pay dividends to us only out of its accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
 In addition, a PRC company is required to set aside at least 10% of its respective accumulated profits each year, if any, to fund certain reserve funds until the total amount set aside reaches 50% of their respective registered capital.
 The WFOE may also allocate a portion of its after-tax profits based on PRC accounting standards to employee welfare and bonus funds at its discretion.
 These reserves are not distributable as cash dividends.
 Furthermore, if the WFOE incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments to us.
-In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements we currently have in place in a manner that would materially and adversely affect the WFOE's ability to pay dividends and other distributions to us.
+In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements the WFOE currently has in place in a manner that would materially and adversely affect the WFOE's ability to pay dividends and other distributions to us.
 Any limitation on the ability of our subsidiaries to distribute dividends to us or on the ability of the VIE to make payments to us may restrict our ability to satisfy our liquidity requirements.

 Additionally, the VIE receives substantially all of the revenue in RMB and the PRC government imposes controls on the convertibility of the RMB into foreign currencies and, in certain cases, the remittance of currency out of China.
 Under existing PRC foreign exchange regulations, payments of current account items, such as profit distributions and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior approval from the State Administration of Foreign Exchange of the PRC, or the SAFE by complying with certain procedural requirements.
 Dividends payments to us by the WFOE in foreign currencies are subject to the condition that the remittance of such dividends outside of the PRC complies with certain procedures under PRC foreign exchange regulations, such as the overseas investment registrations by our shareholders or the ultimate shareholders of our corporate shareholders who are PRC residents.
-Approvals by or registration with appropriate government authorities is required where RMB is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign exchange control system prevents the WFOE from obtaining sufficient foreign currencies to satisfy the foreign currency demands, the WFOE may not be able to pay dividends in foreign currencies to us and our access to cash generated from the operations will be restricted.
+Approvals by or registration with appropriate government authorities is required where RMB is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign currencies.
+The PRC government may also at its discretion restrict access in the future to foreign currencies for current account transactions.
+If the foreign exchange control system prevents the WFOE from obtaining sufficient foreign currencies to satisfy the foreign currency demands, the WFOE may not be able to pay dividends in foreign currencies to us and our access to cash generated from the operations will be restricted.